Trump Does Racist Impressions of Asian Leaders at Hamptons Fundraiser: Report

 In addition to allegedly doing grossly inappropriate impressions of Moon’s accented English, Trump reportedly let his contempt for the poor show with a charming tale about collecting rent checks for the family real-estate business when he was growing up.
 He said, according to the Post: “It was easier to get a billion dollars from South Korea than to get $114.13 from a rent-controlled apartment in Brooklyn, and believe me, those 13 cents were very important.”

 When it came time for him to re-enact a conversation with Prime Minister Abe regarding trade tariffs, Trump allegedly assumed “a fake Japanese accent.”
-The president then reportedly gushed about his supposedly close friendship with Japan’s leader, and his interest in Abe’s father, Zenji Abe, who was among the pilots who bombed Pearl Harbor:
+The president then reportedly gushed about his supposedly close friendship with Japan’s leader, and his interest in Abe’s father, Shintaro Abe, who once sought to become a kamikaze pilot:

 Trump spoke about his friendship with Abe and how fascinated he was with Abe’s father, who had been a kamikaze pilot.
 Trump asked Abe if the kamikaze pilots were drunk or on drugs.
 Abe said no, they just loved their country.
 Trump remarked, “Imagine they get in a plane with a half a tank of gas and fly into steel ships just for the love of their country!”